-August 17, 2020 Lots of chainsawing happening, hoping the neighbors aren’t TOO annoyed.
+August 17, 2020 Lots of chainsawing happening, hoping the neighbors are TOO annoyed.
 The felled big hemlock had to be cut up and removed, another dead tree on the side of the garage had to come down, and there were a lot of cut logs to be removed, not to mention a growing pile of branches to be chipped in the future.
 It was looking a little like a war zone out there.

 Several really large stumps had to come out too, this one was the dead oak.
 Just beyond all this dirt, dust, noise and chaos I found a sweet antidote, in the small sunny clearing.
 Wild strawberries!

 So, you will notice a white pipe alongside the stump hole in the photo above.
 Well, unfortunately, when Randy was cleaning up tree limbs, he accidentally snagged the septic pipe, which to be fair was only shallowly covered with a few inches of dirt.
 He was very apologetic and promised to fix it pronto.